dilanx/craco/README.md

 # craco

-Create React App Configuration Override, an easy and comprehensible configuration layer for create-react-app v2.
+**C**reate **R**eact **A**pp **C**onfiguration **O**verride is an easy and comprehensible configuration layer for create-react-app v2.

-Get all the benefits of create-react-app **and** customization without using 'eject' by adding a single craco.config.js file at the root of your application and customize your eslint, babel, postcss configuration and many more..
+Get all the benefits of create-react-app **and** customization without using 'eject' by adding a single `craco.config.js` file at the root of your application and customize your eslint, babel, postcss configurations and many more.

-All you have to do is create your app using [create-react-app](https://github.com/facebook/create-react-app/) and customize the configuration with craco.config.js file.
+All you have to do is create your app using [create-react-app](https://github.com/facebook/create-react-app/) and customize the configuration with a `craco.config.js` file.

 - [Configuration Overview](#configuration-overview) - Quickly see how you can configure your CRA installation with this plugin.
 - [Recipes](#creating-an-app) – Short and easy recipes for common use cases.